armory/documentation/_operator_reference/security.md

 ```

 - `enabled`: true or false.
 - `metadataLocal`: The address to your identity provider's metadata XML file.
-This is a local file.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `metadataRemote`: The address to your identity provider's metadata XML file.
 This is a URL.
 - `issuerId`: The identity of the Spinnaker application registered with the SAML provider.
 - `keyStore`: Path to the keystore that contains this server's private key.
 This key is used to cryptographically sign SAML AuthNRequest objects.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
-- `keyStorePassword`: The password used to access the file specified in --keystore
+- `keyStorePassword`: The password used to access the file specified in --keystore.
+Supports encrypted value.
 - `keyStoreAliasName`: The name of the alias under which this server's private key is stored in the --keystore file.
 - `serviceAddress`: The address of the Gate server that will be accesible by the SAML identity provider.
 This should be the full URL, including port, e.g. https://gate.org.com:8084/.
 If deployed behind a load balancer, this would be the load balancer's address.
 - `userAttributeMapping`: